Nigerian food lovers and Nigerians all over the world depend daily on these foods to survive.

 3. Porridge Yam (Nigerian Food)

-Yams are generally prepared in different ways in Nigeria.
+I prepare yams in different ways in Nigeria.
 Porridge yam is like the number one way to eat yam in Nigeria.
-It is major staple food in Nigeria.
+It is a major staple food in Nigeria.

 You can click here to learn more about >> Yam Recipes